 You may notice a difference in taste when you choose low-sodium food and beverages.
 If things seem too bland, gradually introduce low-sodium foods and cut back on table salt until you reach your sodium goal.
 That''ll give your palate time to adjust.
 It can take several weeks for your taste buds to get used to less salty foods.

 Putting the pieces of the DASH diet together

 Try these strategies to get started on the DASH diet:

 - Reward successes and forgive slip-ups.
-Reward yourself with a nonfood treat for your accomplishments — rent a movie, purchase a book or get together with a friend.
+Reward yourself with a nonfood treat for your accomplishments, such as renting a movie, purchasing a book or getting together with a friend.
 Everyone slips, especially when learning something new.
 Remember that changing your lifestyle is a long-term process.
 Find out what triggered your setback and then just pick up where you left off with the DASH diet.

 - Add physical activity.
 To boost your blood pressure lowering efforts even more, consider increasing your physical activity in addition to following the DASH diet.
 Combining both the DASH diet and physical activity makes it more likely that you''ll reduce your blood pressure.

 - Get support if you need it.
 If you''re having trouble sticking to your diet, talk to your doctor or dietitian about it.
 You might get some tips that will help you stick to the DASH diet.

 Remember, healthy eating isn''t an all-or-nothing proposition.
 What''s most important is that, on average, you eat healthier foods with plenty of variety — both to keep your diet nutritious and to avoid boredom or extremes.
 And with the DASH diet, you can have both.